At UNT at Frisco you can take learning to the highest level.

 Coursework offered at UNT at Frisco

-Students admitted to the Information Sciences doctorate now have the option to take some of their course work at UNT at Frisco.
-These classes with be offered in a hybrid format, starting online and meeting one Saturday each month on campus at UNT at Frisco.
+UNT at Frisco Classes are be offered in a hybrid format, starting online and meeting one Saturday each month on campus at UNT at Frisco.
 These full-day Saturday meetings are focused on collaboration between faculty and students and synergizing learning between courses.

 Request More Information